binshops/laravel-blog/README.md

 ## What/who this package is for:

- - For websites running Laravel (5.6)
+ - For websites running Laravel (6.x and higher)
  - Who want to have a site blog, and have an easy to use interface to write blog posts/assign categories/manage existing posts
  - Where only admin users can edit/manage the blog (this is not suitable for every user on your site to be able to manage posts)
  - Where you understand that posts can (potentially) contain JS or any other code, so you should only allow trusted admin users to add/edit/delete/manage the blog posts